-Standard Chartered Enhances Shareholder Value with Buy-back
+Standard Chartered Enhances Shareholder Value with Buy-Back

 - Make smarter investments with weekly expert stock picks from the Smart Investor Newsletter

-Standard Chartered PLC has repurchased 544,691 of its own shares as part of its ongoing share buy-back program, paying an average price of 972.56 pence per share.
-The bank plans to cancel these shares, reducing the total number of shares in circulation to 2.44 billion, thereby potentially enhancing shareholder value by increasing earnings per share.
+Standard Chartered PLC has successfully repurchased 546,207 of its ordinary shares as part of its ongoing share buy-back program.
+The shares were bought at an average price of 971.34 GB pence per share across multiple trading venues, including the London Stock Exchange.
+This strategic move aims to enhance shareholder value by reducing the total number of shares in circulation.

 For further insights into GB:STAN stock, check out TipRanks’ Stock Analysis page.